-For same-sex couples, you will be legally married if you have been through a legal marriage ceremony in the UK, or if you have converted a civil partnership into a marriage or if you have married overseas.
+For same-sex couples, you will be legally married if you have been through a legal marriage ceremony in the UK or overseas or if you have converted a civil partnership into a marriage.

 If you are in a multi-national relationship, married overseas or don't live in the UK, you may need to check that the UK court has the power to deal with your divorce.